Foorack/UdonZip/README.md

 Returns a file object representing the file with given filePath.

 #### 🔵 byte[] GetFileData(object file)
-Returns a `byte[]` containing the raw uncompressed data of the file.
+Returns a byte array containing the raw uncompressed data of the file.

 The first time you access a file it will decompress it if necessary.
 The second time and on it will always return the already compressed data, making it significantly faster.